 ++ curated by Helle Siljeholm at Black Box Teater in Oslo

 Weisman Art Museum

 Walker Art Center with Young Dance

-SFMOMA, San Francisco March 16-18, 2018.
-It was performed as part of Robert Rauschenberg: Erasing the Rules exhibition
+SFMOMA, San Francisco, performed as part of Robert Rauschenberg: Erasing the Rules exhibition